Pauses-In-Speech/transcribing_service/README.md

 If you have the nvidia docker environment and want to speed up transcription run the docker with `docker run --gpus all -p 8000:8000 -t transcribing_service`.

-To run on CPU use `docker run --gpus all -p 8000:8000 -t transcribing_service` and make sure to only use short audio files.
+To run on CPU use `docker run -p 8000:8000 -t transcribing_service` and make sure to only use short audio files.

 Open http://0.0.0.0:8000/docs in your browser and upload audio via the Swagger UI.